EvgeniyaMartynova/MisogynyClustering/README.md

 - `data` subfolder contains merged test and training set
 - `img` - images with word clouds by category and elbow method results
 - `results word occurences` - text files with 25 most frequent tokens by category excluding stop words
 - `results` - clustering results.
-Each folder title explains the parameter used for clustering
+Each folder title explains the parameters used for clustering
 - {category}.txt - auxilary files which contain tweets form a denoted category